Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Killing Attack Chat Message](/HeroSystem6eHeroic/images/RedButtonChat.png)

 The fifth weapon's green roll button produces similar output, but assumes the weapon's damage dice are of type normal damage.
 Note that a d3 result of "2" has a 50% chance to contribute 1 BODY damage.
-In the case below, the d3 contributed 0 BODY.
+In the example below, the 1d3 damage added to the bo staff (here 5d6+1d3), contributed 1 BODY and 2 STUN.

 ![Normal Attack Chat Message](/HeroSystem6eHeroic/images/GreenButtonChatRoll.png)